DataTalksClub/data-engineering-zoomcamp/04-analytics-engineering/dbt_cloud_setup.md

 </tr></table>

 3. Now that the service account has been created we need to add and download a JSON key, go to the keys section, select "create new key".
-Select key type JSON and once you click on create it will get inmediately downloaded for you to use.
+Select key type JSON and once you click on create it will get immediately downloaded for you to use.

 <table><tr>
 <td> <img src="https://user-images.githubusercontent.com/4315804/152146423-769bdfee-3846-4296-8dee-d6843081c9b1.png" style="width: 450px;"/> </td>